 1. Hard copies – the majority of traditional marketing pieces can actually be kept which allows your audience to keep hard copies that they can read or browse through over and over again.

-2. Simple – since the majority of the population have already been exposed to traditional marketing strategies, they can easily understand and absorb the materials and messages.
+2. Simple – since the majority of the population has already been exposed to traditional marketing strategies, they can easily understand and absorb the materials and messages.
 Despite what it may seem like, not everybody is an owner or regular user of a computer or smartphone.

 3. Reach a local audience – using an ad on a local radio station or sending direct mailers to specific neighbourhoods make it easy for your business to reach your local target audience.

 Disadvantages of Traditional Marketing